![]() ![]() ![]() ![]() ![]() | Xplor-NIH home Documentation |

 the rigid-body equations of motion.

-After completion of a rigid-body dynamics run, the main coordinate
+After completion of the molecular dynamics calculation, the

 X-PLOR's implementation of rigid-body molecular dynamics